MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ###### 1.10.4 Promotions

-If you purchase or create promotional ad campaigns to promote your extensions through the ad campaign functionality in [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd), all ad materials you provide to Microsoft, including any associated landing pages, must comply with [Microsoft Creative Specifications Policy](https://about.ads.microsoft.com/policies/creative-specs) and [Microsoft Advertising Network policies](https://about.ads.microsoft.com/policies/home).
+If you purchase or create promotional ad campaigns to promote your extension through the ad campaign functionality in [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd), all ad materials you provide to Microsoft, including any associated landing pages, must comply with [Microsoft Creative Specifications Policy](https://about.ads.microsoft.com/policies/creative-specs) and [Microsoft Advertising Network policies](https://about.ads.microsoft.com/policies/home).

 ###### 1.10.5 Notifying users of opt-out for interest-based advertising